Gossamer Gear Mariposa

-I typically purchase gear with an eye toward fastpacking, and previously thought of high-capacity packs as being useful only for slower thru-hikes or long trips into the backcountry.
+I typically purchase gear with an eye toward fastpacking and previously thought of high-capacity packs as being useful only for slower thru-hikes or long trips into the backcountry.
 The Gossamer Gear Mariposa 60 backpack has changed my mind.
 Though spacious at 60 liters, with solid suspension, durable materials, and a slew of well-planned pockets for organization, the Mariposa weighs only 2 pounds and easily obtains ultralight status.
 In fact, it quickly has become my go-to pack for backpacking trips regardless of distance or number of days.
-Below I break down the Mariposa's carrying comfort, weight, organization, durability, fit and sizing, and more.
+Below I break down the Mariposa's performance.
 To see how it stacks up, see our article on the best backpacking packs.

 Despite an ultralight build that weighs just over 2 pounds, the Gossamer Gear Mariposa 60 is surprisingly comfortable, even when loaded down.
 Much of the credit goes to its suspension system, which uses an internal aluminum stay that inserts into the hipbelt.
 This lightweight frame stiffens the pack and helps distribute the weight from the shoulders onto the hips.
 The stay can be removed to reduce weight by 3.5 ounces, but I prefer to leave it in.
 Without it, I feel that the pack loses its structure and makes the hipbelt ride up onto my waist.